 Port Ginesta is the home of European Yacht Charters.
-We are located in the area called Les Botigues de Sitges, just along the coast from Barcelona.
+We are located in the area called Les Botigues de Sitges, just along the coast of Barcelona.
 This busy marina in the District of Sitges covers 30 hectares, divided between sea and land.
 Within the marina, there is a leisure area offering several excellent restaurants, bars and shops.
 Additionally, the port is fully equipped and set up for sea-farers offering captaincy, laundry, showers, changing rooms and dive shops.

 Sitges is a town in the Spanish Province of Barcelona in the autonomous community of Catalonia.
 Pronounced “Sid-jes”, this popular seaside resort is located on the Mediterranean coast just half an hour’s drive south of Barcelona.
 Its population in 2017 was 28,527 inhabitants.
 The district of Sitgesis in the Garraf region and close to the Garraf National Park.

 El Prat international airport is a busy but easy airport to navigate once you get the hang of it.
-Like much of Spain, some of the logical planning got lost (probably over a leisurely lunch), and so there are a few parts of the airport that can be confusing to a newcomer.
+Like much of Spain, some of the logical planning got lost (probably over a leisurely lunch), so a few parts of the airport can be confusing to a newcomer.
 It only takes half an hour to get into the city centre or head down the coast to Port Ginesta and Castelldefels and Sitges’ resort towns.